hcodes1/web-dev-log/daily-logs/day-11-project-review/README.md

 * No challenges everything runs smoothly.

 **Next Steps:**
-* Begin the CSS portion of the course.
+* Begin the CSS portion of the log.
 * Start planning the visual design for my portfolio.
 * Continue the daily Git commit habit!